panyan7/panyan7.github.io/_posts/2023-01-01-coursereview.md

 date:   2023-01-01 00:00:00
 description: My journey at CMU.
 ---
 **My background:** I entered CMU as StatML major and transferred to CS in sophomore fall.
-I went to a Chinese high school ("Gaokao" class).
+I went to a Chinese high school (where people study for "Gaokao").
 I had some (limited) competitive math backgrounds, and no competitive programming experience.

 **My goal:** B.S. in Computer Science, additional major in Discrete Mathematics and Logic.
-Originally planned for concentration in machine learning and minor in math, but switched to double major in junior year.
+Originally planned for concentration in machine learning and minor in math, but later thought machine learning was boring and switched to double major in junior year.

 &#9733; The courses which I think were worth attending CMU for.
 Courses without a star can also be good, but they are not that special.